 Performance experience during college with both Star of Indiana Brass Theater and the Cadets Drum and Bugle Corps gave Julie the foundation for an ongoing relationship with music in motion.
 In 2006, Julie was an inaugural member of Star United, helping to begin their championship reign on the mini-corps stage of Drum Corps Associates.
 Julie was highlighted in 2007 as SU’s mellophone soloist but has since retired from mellophone performance, limiting herself to rare renditions of Kopprasch’s first etude, exclusively in the key of E-flat.

 Julie’s graduate study took her to the University of Georgia, the University of New Hampshire, and back to her undergraduate alma mater, Indiana University.
 Julie earned the Master of Arts in Music: Music Studies at UNH in 2010 and the Performer Diploma at IU in 2012.

 Julie attended the Kendall Betts Horn Camp in 2006 and 2007.
-Her ﬁrst year on KBHC staff was 2009, and she has been the camp’s associate operations director since 2016.
+Her first year on KBHC staff was 2009, and she has been the camp’s associate operations director since 2016.